 Name and Address of Beneficial Owner (1) Amount and Nature of Beneficial Ownership Percent of Class

-Wexford Capital LP 22,474,914 (2) 47.1 %
+Wexford Capital LP 22,068,213 (2) 45.9 %

-777 West Putnam Avenue, 1st Floor

-Greenwich, CT 06830
+777 South Flagler Drive, Suite 602 East

+West Palm Beach, FL 33401

+Adage Capital Partners GP, L.L.C.
+4,100,000 (3) 8.5 %

+200 Clarendon Street, 52nd Floor

+Boston, MA 02116

-ValueWorks LLC 3,499,155 (3) 7.3 %
+ValueWorks LLC 3,136,371 (4) 6.5 %

 One World Trade Center, Suite 84-G

 New York, NY 10007

-Adage Capital Partners, L.P.
-3,127,268 (4) 6.6 %

-200 Clarendon Street, 52nd Floor

-Boston, MA 02116

-- (1) Beneficial ownership is determined in accordance with SEC rules.
-The percentage of shares beneficially owned is based on 47,713,342 shares of common stock outstanding as of April 3, 2023. - (2) Based solely on Schedule 13G/A filed jointly with the SEC on February 1, 2023 by Wexford Capital LP ("Wexford"), Wexford GP LLC ("Wexford GP"), Charles E. Davidson ("Mr. Davidson") and Joseph M. Jacobs ("Mr. Jacobs").
+Beneficial ownership is determined in accordance with SEC rules.
+The percentage of shares beneficially owned is based on 48,127,369 shares of common stock outstanding as of April 1, 2025.

+(2) Based on Schedule 13G/A and Form 4 filed jointly with the SEC on February 9, 2024 and March 14, 2024, respectively, by Wexford Capital LP ("Wexford"), Wexford GP LLC ("Wexford GP"), Charles E. Davidson ("Mr. Davidson") and Joseph M. Jacobs ("Mr. Jacobs") and internal records.
 Wexford GP is the general partner of Wexford.
 Mr. Davidson and Mr. Jacobs are the managing members of Wexford GP.
-Wexford, Wexford GP, Mr. Davidson and Mr. Jacobs have shared voting and dispositive power over 22,474,914 shares of common stock.
-Wexford may, by reason of its status as (i) sub-advisor of each of Wexford Spectrum Trading Limited ("WST") and Wexford Catalyst Trading Limited ("WCT") and (ii) manager of MEH Sub LLC ("MEH", and together with WST and WCT, the "Wexford Entities"), be deemed to own beneficially the securities of which the Wexford Entities possess beneficial ownership.
-Wexford GP may, as the General Partner of Wexford, be deemed to own beneficially the securities of which the Wexford Entities possess beneficial ownership.
-Each of Mr. Davidson and Mr. Jacobs may, by reason of his status as a controlling person of Wexford GP, be deemed to own beneficially the securities of which the Wexford Entities possess beneficial ownership.
-Each of Wexford, Wexford GP, Mr. Davidson and Mr. Jacobs share the power to vote and to dispose of the securities beneficially owned by the Wexford Entities.
-Each of Wexford, Wexford GP, Mr. Davidson and Mr. Jacobs disclaim beneficial ownership of the securities owned by the Wexford Entities except, in the case of Mr. Davidson and Mr. Jacobs, to the extent of their respective interests therein. - (3) Based on Form 13G filed jointly with the SEC on February 9, 2023 by ValueWorks LLC ("ValueWorks"), ValueWorks Limited Partners, LP ("ValueWorks LP"), ValueWorks Capital, LLC ("ValueWorks Capital") and Charles Lemonides ("Mr. Lemonides").
-ValueWorks LP and ValueWorks Capital have shares voting and dispositive power over 2,428,845 shares of common stock.
-ValueWorks and Mr. Lemonides have share voting and dispositive power over 3,499,155 shares of common stock. - (4) Based on Form 13G/A filed jointly with the SEC on February 9, 2023 by Adage Capital Partners, L.P. ("ACP"), Adage Capital Partners GP, L.L.C. ("ACPGP"), Adage Capital Advisors, L.L.C. ("ACA"), Robert Atchinson ("Mr. Atchinson") and Phillip Gross ("Mr. Gross").
-ACP has the power to dispose of and the power to vote the common stock beneficially owned by it, which power may be exercised by its general partner, ACPGP.
-ACA, as managing member of ACPGP, directs ACPGP's operations.
-Neither ACPGP nor ACA directly own any common stock.
-ACPGP and ACA may be deemed to beneficially own the shares owned by ACP.
-Messrs.
-Atchinson and Gross, as managing members of ACA, have shared power to vote the common stock beneficially owned by ACP.
-Neither Mr. Atchinson nor Mr. Gross directly own any common stock.
-Each may be deemed to beneficially own the shares beneficially owned by ACP.
+Wexford, Wexford GP, Mr. Davidson and Mr. Jacobs have shared voting and dispositive power over 22,068,213 shares of common stock.
+Wexford may, by reason of its status as (i) sub-advisor of each of Wexford Spectrum Trading Limited ("WST") and Wexford Catalyst Trading Limited ("WCT"), (ii) investment manager of Wexford Focused Trading Limited ("WFT") and (iii) manager of MEH Sub LLC ("MEH", and together with WST, WCT and WFT, the "Wexford Entities"), be deemed to own beneficially the securities of which the Wexford Entities possess beneficial ownership.
+Each of Mr. Davidson and Mr. Jacobs may, by reason of Wexford GP, be deemed to own beneficially the securities of which the Wexford Entities possess beneficial ownership.
+Each of Mr. Davidson and Mr. Jacobs share the power to vote and to dispose of the securities of which the Wexford Entities possess beneficial ownership.
+Each of Wexford GP, Mr. Davidson and Mr. Jacobs share the power to vote and to dispose of the securities beneficially owned by the Wexford Entities.
+Each of Wexford GP, Mr. Davidson and Mr. Jacobs disclaim beneficial ownership of the securities owned by the Wexford Entities except, in the case of Mr. Davidson and Mr. Jacobs, to the extent of any pecuniary interests therein.

+(3) Based on Form 13F-HR filed with the SEC on February 14, 2025 by Adage Capital Partners GP, L.L.C.

+(4) Based on Form 13G/A filed jointly with the SEC on November 13, 2024 by ValueWorks LLC ("ValueWorks"), ValueWorks Limited Partners, LP ("ValueWorks LP"), ValueWorks Capital, LLC ("ValueWorks Capital") and Charles Lemonides ("Mr. Lemonides").
+ValueWorks LP and ValueWorks Capital have shares voting and dispositive power over 2,218,145 shares of common stock.
+ValueWorks and Mr. Lemonides have share voting and dispositive power over 3,136,371 shares of common stock.